laixintao/iredis/README.md

 - Written in pure Python, but IRedis was packaged into a single binary with [PyOxidizer](https://github.com/indygreg/PyOxidizer), you can use cURL to download and run, it just works, even you don't have a Python interpreter.
+- You can change the cli prompt using `--prompt` option or set via `~/.iredisrc` config file.
 - Hide password for `AUTH` command.
 - Says "Goodbye!" to you when you exit!
 - For full features, please see: [iredis.io](https://www.iredis.io)